Are Carbon8 donations tax deductible in Australia?

 Is it necessary to have animals raised for food in order to sequester the carbon in the soil?
 Would native animals have the same effect?
 Can plant based regenerative agriculture achieve the same thing?

 There are many different ways we can move to regenerative practice.
 In cropping systems we can use biological and organic fertilisers, multi species cover crops and crimp rollers.
 When the food is nutrient dense we don't need to eat as much either.
 This is true for plant based or meat diets.
 With meat based systems, the animal management is critical.
-Check out Alan Savoury's work around desertification and animal management.
+Check out Alan Savory's work around desertification and animal management.
 We can damage environments with chickens, pigs, kangaroos or cows.
 Good management of the animals will repair the soil, bad management will destroy it.
 And rain is essential.
-Why we focus on soil carbon is that when it does rain what happens next, runoff, evaporation or water going into the soil is reliant on carbon in the soil and groundcover above.
-We have to focus on getting the carbon back into the soil or the whole place will end up as a desert.
+Hydrology in the landscape is an imperative to reduce water runoff, evaporation, erosion and continuing desertification.
 The huge rangeland ecosystems that exist around the world co-evolved with animals.
 Even if we simply lock up a national park, animals can do damage if the natural predator response grazing patterns are not maintained.
-The key to animals and grasslands is the balance of graze time and rest time.
+The key to animals and grasslands management is the balance of graze time and rest time.
 Healthy ecosystems build the soil.
 That is what we wish to emulate.

 Which soil carbon measurement techniques are you using to perform baseline and ongoing soil carbon measurements?

 We are using the recognised test for carbon, the dry combustion LECO test.
-We are not selling carbon credits through the ERF so technically we sit in the volutary market.
-We are acting more as an early incentive/mentor/education program.
-We encourage farmers to upskill and join the certified programs but our key role is to get farmers engaged on the regenerative pathway.
-Once engaged we have some chance to get real change of practice and greater success in getting the carbon into the ground.
+We are not selling carbon credits through the ERF and are looking to offset through insetting.
+We act as an early incentive/mentor/education provider.
+We encourage farmers to up-skill and join the certified programs but our key role is to get farmers engaged on the regenerative pathway.
+Once engaged, we have some chance to get real change of practice and greater success in getting the carbon into the ground.

 The modelling method hasn’t had much (if at all) uptake, likely due to the minute increases modelled over time, making it not worthwhile - how are you doing things differently?